ljw1004/csharpspec/csharp/types.md

 }
 ```

 A *type_name* might identify a constructed type even though it doesn't specify type parameters directly.
-This can occur where a type is nested within a generic class declaration, and the instance type of the containing declaration is implicitly used for name lookup (§10.3.8.6):
+This can occur where a type is nested within a generic class declaration, and the instance type of the containing declaration is implicitly used for name lookup ([Nested types in generic classes](classes.md#nested-types-in-generic-classes)):

 ```csharp
 class Outer<T>